uit-no/hpc-doc/guides/user/account.rst

 Getting started on the machine (account, quota, password)
 =========================================================

-Before you start using Stallo, please read the :doc:`University of Tromsø's guidelines <guidelines>`.
+Before you start using Stallo, please read the :doc:`UiT The Arctic University of Norway's guidelines <guidelines>`.

 A general introduction to Notur can be found at `https://www.notur.no/use-notur-resources <https://www.notur.no/use-notur-resources>`_